 I’m Tina M. Games, the “Moonlight Muse” for mothers who desire a richer, more authentic, more balanced life and who want to tap into the gifts of their Inner Goddess.

-I’m a mother to two beautiful and loving children – Spencer (age 14) and Holly (age 11).
+I’m a mother to two wonderful teenagers – Spencer (age 18) and Holly (age 15).
 I’ve learned a lot about myself just by being their mother.
 They’ve taught me to stop and smell the roses – literally.
 Seeing the world through their eyes has been an incredible gift.

 They have also taught me the importance of following my heart.
 What better lesson can we teach our children?